Joseph Yam: Career

 Yam joined the Government of Hong Kong as a statistician in 1971 and became an economist in 1976.
-Subsequently, in 1982, Yam was appointed as Principal Assistant Secretary for Monetary Affairs.
+Subsequently, in 1982, Yam was appointed Principal Assistant Secretary for Monetary Affairs.

 In 1983, Yam contributed to formulating the peg between the Hong Kong dollar and US dollar.
-In 1985, he was appointed as Deputy Secretary for Monetary Affairs and in 1991, as a Director of the Office of the Exchange Fund.
+In 1985, he was appointed Deputy Secretary for Monetary Affairs and in 1991, as a Director of the Office of the Exchange Fund.
 When the Office of the Exchange Fund merged with the Office of the Commissioner of Banking in 1993 to become the Hong Kong Monetary Authority (HKMA), Yam took the position of Chief Executive of the new body.

 Tenure as Chief Executive of HKMA

-Yam served as Chief Executive of the Hong Kong Monetary Authority for 16 years, from its inauguration on 1 April 1993 until 30 September 2009.
+Yam was Chief Executive of the Hong Kong Monetary Authority for 16 years, from its inauguration on 1 April 1993 until 30 September 2009.

 In 1995, the Hong Kong Institute of Bankers voted Yam Banker of the Year.

 Despite a study conducted by S. K. Tsang, a Professor of Economics in Hong Kong Baptist University, entitled "A Study of the Linked Exchange Rate System and Policy Options for Hong Kong" and indicating there were weaknesses of the HKD-USD exchange rate peg system during the 1997 Asian financial crisis, Yam did not amend the narrow-based peg, but defended the Hong Kong dollar by pushing up interest rates.
 In particular, Yam pushed the overnight Interbank rates up to 280% on 23 October 1997.

 In an audacious move, the HKMA also bought US$15 billion in stocks amidst the market panic in 1998.
 The measure restored calm, and consequently succeeded to defend the Hong Kong fixed exchange rate parity against the US dollar.
 The move was initially criticised by, amongst others, Alan Greenspan, who voiced concern in September 1998 that the strategy would fail and erode the credibility of the HKMA.
 "It turned out that his timing was exquisite," Greenspan later said.
 "It was a risky action [which]...
 I wouldn't recommend as a general rule for central banks."
 Yam responded with an open letter, stating his disappointment and defending the decision of the HKMA.

-In 2007, Yam was the highest paid central banker in the world, with an annual salary of US$1.32 million, about seven times that of the Chairman of the Federal Reserve ($191,300)., and approximately three times that of the President of the European Central Bank (EUR 351,816 in 2008), the Governor of the Bank of England (GBP 290,000 in 2008) and the Governor of the Bank of Japan ($370,000 in 2007).
+In 2007, Yam was the highest paid central banker in the world, with an annual salary of US$1.32 million, about seven times that of the Chairman of the Federal Reserve ($191,300), and approximately three times that of the President of the European Central Bank (EUR 351,816 in 2008), the Governor of the Bank of England (GBP 290,000 in 2008) and the Governor of the Bank of Japan ($370,000 in 2007).

 In 2008, Yam was summoned by a subcommittee of Legislative Council of Hong Kong in a hearing regarding issues arising from Lehman Brothers-related Minibonds and structured financial products.